ExplicitlyImplicit/AspNetCore.Mvc.FluentActions/README.md

 });
 ```

-Fluent actions are abstractions of regular MVC actions that are converted into MVC actions during startup.
-You may benefit from this tool if you are already working on an existing MVC project or have previous MVC experience as you already know how it works one level deeper.
-As long as you can wrap your head around the mapping between fluent actions and MVC actions you should be all set.

-The above fluent action is converted into the following MVC action:
+The above fluent action is converted into the following MVC action during startup:

 ```
 [HttpGet]